-The Writing Center guides students on their journey to becoming better writers.
-Our tutors--made up of students, faculty, and staff-are trained to help students with writing assignments across all subject areas, including scholarship and transfer applications.
-We work patiently with students to empower them and help them gain confidence.
+The Housatonic Community College Writing Center cultivates an environment that encourages participation in the educa-tional process, guiding students on their journey to become better writers and students.
+Our mission is to help students find their voices, achieve their goals, and to make our entire Housatonic community stronger.
+Our tutors--made up of students, faculty, and staff--are trained to help students with writing assignments across all subject areas, including scholarship and transfer applications.
+We work patiently with students in a nonjudgmental way to empower them and help them gain confidence as independent writers.